CD Iruña

+History

 In June 2016, Iruña signed an agreement with CA Osasuna to become its second reserve team during the next five seasons.
 The Iruña team had to play at least one division below the main reserve team Osasuna B (Promesas), and neither reserve team could enter the Copa del Rey.

 In the 2017–18 Tercera División season, Iruña finished 3rd which would normally permit entry to the promotion playoffs; however, Osasuna B were relegated from Segunda B, and due to the hierarchy rules, Iruña were instead demoted to the Primera Autonómica de Navarra for the coming campaign, bringing to an end a 15-year sequence of maintaining their status at the same level.

 In the summer of 2020, with Iruña having been unable to climb back up from the regional level, their affiliation with Osasuna was ended (though they would remain a local partner club) and a new arrangement was made with CD Subiza to act as the feeder to the professional club's B-team.